-Syrian ceasefire 'violated more than 30 times'
+Rebel warning over Syrian ceasefire violations

 A successful nationwide ceasefire hinges on many fighting factions laying down arms.
 Groups from Iraq, Iran and Lebanon also are fighting alongside the forces of Syrian President Bashar al-Assad.

-The ceasefire explicitly excludes factions deemed by the United Nations Security Council to be "terrorists."

-This rules out the Islamic State in Iraq and Syria (ISIS) and Jabhat Fateh al-Sham, the former al Qaeda affiliate in Syria that used to be known as Jabhat al-Nusra.

-It also follows several ceasefire agreements brokered by Turkey and Russia in the city of Aleppo this month.
+The latest truce also follows several ceasefire agreements brokered by Turkey and Russia in the city of Aleppo this month.
 Most were broken, but one held long enough to allow the evacuations of tens of thousands of rebels and civilians from eastern Aleppo.

 Eastern Aleppo had been under rebel control for four years and had been choked off by the Syrian regime, leading to shortages of food and supplies for civilians.